ExHammer/hammer/doc_src/Tutorial.md

 fortunately Hammer supports
 a [Redis backend](https://github.com/ExHammer/hammer-backend-redis).

-To change our application to use the Redis backend, we only need to change the `:backend` tuple that is used to configure the `:hammer` application:
+To change our application to use the Redis backend, we only need to install the redis backend package, and change the `:backend` tuple that is used to configure the `:hammer` application:

 ```elixir
 # config :hammer,